cloudmesh-community/book/chapters/cloud/arch.md

 ---

-While we have introduce in our introductory section a number of definitions for cloud computing, as well as an architectural view for clouds based on the *as a Service* model, we will look a bit closer at other alternative views.
+While we have introduced in our introductory section a number of definitions for cloud computing, as well as an architectural view for clouds based on the *as a Service* model, we will look a bit closer at other alternative views.
 These views are in some cases important as